SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     throw <#expression#>

-The value of a ``throw`` statement expression must have a type that conforms to the ``ErrorType`` protocol.
+The value of the *expression* must have a type that conforms to the ``ErrorType`` protocol.

 For an example of how to use a ``throw`` statement,